 - At the beginning of the appointment, tell the doctor that you have questions to ask.
-This helps the doctor plan to make time to answer your questions.
+This helps the doctor set aside time to answer your questions.
 Try to ask your most important questions first.

 Caring for the Patient

-- How to give medications
+- How to give medications to the patient.

-- How to give emotional support
+- How to provide emotional support for the patient.

 Providing physical care and managing symptoms